NFiedler/python2_extensions/README.md

 * https://docs.scipy.org/doc/numpy/user/c-info.how-to-extend.html
 * https://scipy-cookbook.readthedocs.io/items/C_Extensions_NumPy_arrays.html

+The [NumPy C-API Reference](https://docs.scipy.org/doc/numpy/reference/c-api.html) provides plain facts about all the numpy stuff you might need.
+Try to look up everything you don't completely understand.
+The tutorials mentioned before are pretty old and use deprecated functions and shit.
+They are still useful to understand the context in which you are working.

 ## Building a module

 To build modules, i use [disutils](https://docs.python.org/2/distutils/).
 You need to set up a [setup.py](https://docs.python.org/2/distutils/setupscript.html) and then run the build with it.